 Las Vegas is one of the most popular vacation destinations in the United States, but there is a lot more to this region than just bright lights and big winnings.
-If you a little more time to spend in the Vegas area, consider taking a mini road trip to a nearby area that’s within a few hours away to experience the exciting surrounding cities and natural areas.
+If you have a little more time to spend in the Vegas area, consider taking a mini road trip to a nearby area that’s within a few hours away to experience the exciting surrounding cities and natural areas.
 These weekend getaways from Las Vegas are top picks for locals who live in the area and also travelers who want to spend more time out west.

 In about 4.5 hours, you can get to Sedona, Arizona from Las Vegas and treat yourself to the wellness weekend you’ve been craving.
 Not only does the Sedona area have countless hiking opportunities through the iconic red rock formations, but it is also home to many spa resorts, crystal shops, and vortex tours to help you tap into your inner energy.
 Art lovers also enjoy all the galleries and art shows here.
 You can camp in the Sedona area for an outdoorsy and budget-friendly weekend or splurge on one of the many resort properties that offer health programs and long lists of amenities.